replicatedhq/replicated-field-labs/instruqt/closing-information-gap/02-working-with-support-bundles/assignment.md

   analyzers: []
 ```

+You can view the file in the Manifest Editor tab or from the command line.
-Let's try it out.
+Let's try colelcting a support bunglde with it..

 ```
 kubectl support-bundle ./simplest-support-bundle.yaml
 ```

 It will take a few seconds to generate a support bundle in a file named
-`support-bundle-$TIMESTAMP.tar.gz` that contains some simplest information
+`support-bundle-$TIMESTAMP.tar.gz` that contains some simple information
 about the cluster.
 You can get a flavor for what's in the bundle by running

 ```